Large Star/Rose Extra Dimension with Small Leaves/Petals: A Low 5D Planck Scale with a Star/Rose Extra Dimension

 where

-The KK modes whose wave functions do not vanish at $y=0$ couple individually to the energy momentum tensor of the SM with a coupling suppressed by $\Lambda_P^{(4)}$: they are thus very feebly coupled, and the probability $P_1$ to emit a single KK-graviton is proportional to its coupling squared:
+The KK-modes whose wave functions do not vanish at $y=0$ couple individually to the energy momentum tensor of the SM with a coupling suppressed by $\Lambda_P^{(4)}$: they are thus very feebly coupled, and the probability $P_1$ to emit a single KK-graviton is proportional to its coupling squared:

 where $E$ is the energy of matter originating from $T_\mu^\mu$ in Eq.~\eqref{int_Phi-SM_star_2}.
 We compare two benchmark scenarii with $\Lambda_P^{(5)} \simeq 1$ TeV: